Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ```
 If you want to change the operation state permanently you need to use disable or enable instead start or stop.
 You can also remove it from the symbolic links with the remove option.

-So far we saw the command `chkconfig` that can help us to view all the services on centOS system or any Red Hat like distribution, on Ubuntu we can use the command `netstat -tulpn` as we saw on chapter 1, but for the matter fact we can use more handy command like `service --status-all`, this command will show us every service that exist on our system and each status.
+So far we saw the command `chkconfig --list` that can help us to view all the services on centOS system or any Red Hat like distribution, on Ubuntu we can use the command `netstat -tulpn` as we saw on chapter 1, but for the matter fact we can use more handy command like `service --status-all`, this command will show us every service that exist on our system and each status.

 ![LPIC2 Post](/assets/images/lpic2/service--status-all.png)
 **Figure 90** all services on my system.